zzjjjiang/python-starter/assignments.md

 The sum is: 363
 ```

-# Ex 2: Python in a Box
+# Ex.
+2 Python in a Box
 Create a program that uses the `input()` function to obtain the width, height and length of a box.
 The program computes the volume of the box (width * height * length) and writes it to the console:

 Example input: